 During the interview process, the PREA Compliance Manager was questioned regarding the operation of the incident review team.
 The PREA Compliance Manager, a member of the review team, would be responsible for implementing change and documenting as required.
-No documentation was produced to verify incident reviews.
+The auditor examined a report that contained recommendations and the plan to implement those recommendations.